mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 `v0byv -> v0/v` and `ebyei -> et/ei`

-where, et is the time eccentricity and ei is some initial eccentricity defined in the computation of hereditary integrals of Ref.
-[Ebersold et al](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.100.084043]).
+where, ei is some initial eccentricity defined in the DC modes computation of hereditary integrals (see Ref.
+[Ebersold et al](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.100.084043])).